Log abuse for yourself or a friend. Get reports about similar cases.

 This platform is designed to empower survivors emotionally and/or legally

-Our anonymous database motivates more survivors to report sexual abuse
+Online reporting motivates more survivors to report abuse

 Top 4 Reasons Why Sexual Assault Survivors Never Reported The Abuse